jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 ### Generative AI
 Consider leveraging an LLM, such as ChatGPT, to research the companies.
-Here is a potential prompt script, where you can insert any company you desire.
-I used ***IBM*** as an example:
+Here is a potential prompt script, where you can insert any company you desire:
 >You are a campus recruiter for IBM seeking software engineering summer interns.
 >
 >I am a computer science sophomore who wishes to land an internship with your company.